dsanson/dsanson.github.com/cv.markdown

 ## Undergraduate Honors Thesis Committee Member

+-   Gabbrielle Johnson (Philosophy), "Reference Magnetism and Macro-Naturalism," 2011
+-   Dan Giglio (Philosophy), "Quantum Individuality" 2011
--   Ben Flowers, "Rule A and Responsibility: A Defense of the Compatibility of Moral Responsibility and Causal Determinism," 2009
+-   Ben Flowers (Philosophy), "Rule A and Responsibility: A Defense of the Compatibility of Moral Responsibility and Causal Determinism," 2009
--   Matthew Grover (Psychology), "Using attitude formation towards novel stimuli to predict changes in depressive symptoms," 2009
+-   Matthew Grover (Psychology), "Using Attitude Formation Towards Novel Stimuli to Predict Changes in Depressive Symptoms," 2009

 ## Undergraduate Honors Thesis External Examiner